jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2f.md

-+++
+---
-title= "Zone 3"
+title: "Zone 3"
-description= "Opposite its western limit in the Surrounding Sea are two of Canary Islands.
-At the southernmost part of the first and second sections of the second zone, there is the land of Qamnuriyah" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2e" linkbtext= "part-2e" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2g" linkftext= "Part-2g" heading= "Part 2f" icon = "/icons/ibn.jpg" date = 2020-01-25
+description: "Opposite its western limit in the Surrounding Sea are two of Canary Islands.
+At the southernmost part of the first and second sections of the second zone, there is the land of Qamnuriyah"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2d"
+date: 2020-01-25
+---

 ## Zone 3

 This is contiguous with the northern boundary of Zone 2.

 ### Section 1